-Estonia will continue its plan to become the first country to launch ICO
+Estonia wants to become the first country to launch ICO

 Estonia is implementing its plan to become the first country to launch a crypto-token, even after Europe’s main banker hit this idea when it was proposed in August.

 The Managing Director of the e-residency program in Estonia recently announced that work is currently underway on estkoyn, as well as other information about the scheme.
 The program allows electronic residents to create an Estonian company for the day and manage it remotely - a scheme that gained popularity after the vote in Brexit.

 Mario Draghi, president of the European Central Bank, warned Estonia when the Estcoin idea was first published that “no member state can enter its own currency.”
 Kaspar Korzhus, head of the e-residency program, said in a statement today that his team has developed several ways to launch “no alarm of the European Central Bank”.